aimms/how-to/Articles/109/109-convert-compound-sets.rst

-Replace atomic indexes with set mapping index
+Replace Atomic Indexes with Set Mapping Index
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Consider the declaration of compound data parameter ``P``: